Peter Barrett is a partner and focuses on investments in therapeutics that significantly improve patients’ quality of life.

 Peter is currently vice chairman of the advisory council of the Barnett Institute of Chemical and Biological Analysis at Northeastern University, as well as adjunct professor at the Barnett Institute.
-He also serves as president of the Autism Consortium, a non-profit institution, is a member of the research council at Boston Children’s Hospital, and serves on the board of PerkinElmer.
+He also is a member of the research council at Boston Children’s Hospital, and serves on the board of PerkinElmer.

 Peter received a BS in chemistry from Lowell Technological Institute (now known as the University of Massachusetts, Lowell), and a PhD in analytical chemistry from Northeastern University.
 He also completed Harvard Business School’s Management Development Program.